Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, transfer back to Finnsnes, from where you have the option to take the express boat back to Tromsø, or the Hurtigruten ferry further north.

 Prices listed are per person.
-Upgrade to the new Aurora Cabins for 2019.
+Upgrade to the new Aurora Cabins.
+Early indicative price for 2020.

 1 Feb 2020